6 Benefits of Occupational Therapy for Elderly Parents

 Occupational therapists use education, exercise and rehabilitation techniques to help make daily tasks like getting dressed, eating, bathing and using the restroom easier for patients.
 Range-of-motion exercises can include something like sitting in a chair with your arms to your side and feet flat on the floor and slowly extending one leg out in front of you and holding it for a few seconds.

 By focusing on what they can do rather than what they can’t, occupational therapists teach patients to do daily tasks safely based on their abilities.
-Regular occupational therapy like working crossword puzzles, doing arts and crafts or reading a magazine can help patients sharpen their fine and basic motor skills, keep up their strength and improve their dexterity.
+Regular occupational therapy like working on crossword puzzles, doing arts and crafts or reading a magazine can help patients sharpen their fine and basic motor skills, keep up their strength and improve their dexterity.

 2. Recommend home modifications

-Occupational therapists look at your parents' home layout to get a feel for how they move around their home everyday.
+Occupational therapists look at your parents' home layout to get a feel for how they move around their home every day.
 They recommend modifications like getting a bathtub seat or grab bars to make daily activities safer.
 Home modifications help prevent falls and instill confidence when doing everyday tasks:

 3. Provide support for memory loss

-Occupational therapy is key during early stages of memory loss.
+Occupational therapy is key during the early stages of memory loss.
 Therapists assess a client’s cognitive ability and help address any changes in their behavior or personality through behavioral modification.

 Occupational therapists help patients who are experiencing dementia by measuring their strengths and weaknesses and then identifying performance areas that need work.
 Even though there is no cure for the disease, therapy patients often show improvement through adaptation and compensation.
 A therapist can teach someone with dementia to use lists and other prompts to help with recollection.
 Here are some examples of how occupational therapists can help your loved one with memory loss: